shahrzadabedi/CryptocurrencyQuoteAPI/README.md

 Description:

 1-I have implemented this project using .NET 7. and VS2022.
 I have applied Domain-Driver-Design project architecture for the src part.
-This four different parts of a DDD project have been put in three projects: CryptocurrencyQuote.Infrastructure, CryptocurrencyQuote.Domain, CryptocurrencyQuote.Application and CryptocurrencyQuote.WebAPI.
+This four different parts of a DDD project have been put in four projects: CryptocurrencyQuote.Infrastructure, CryptocurrencyQuote.Domain, CryptocurrencyQuote.Application and CryptocurrencyQuote.WebAPI.
 I used MediatR for CQRS and Automapper for mapping DTOs.

 2-Unit tests are in path test/CryptocurrencyQuote.Infrastructure.Tests